 If you have a suspected sprain, small wound, burn or eye infection, a minor injuries service may be able to help.
-Minor Injuries Units with X-ray can also diagnose fractures to shoulders, arms and lower legs.
+Urgent Treatment Centres with X-ray can also diagnose fractures to shoulders, arms and lower legs.

 You get to see a specialist in the Emergency Department

 Not always.
 The doctors and nurses in the Emergency Department are specialists in emergencies.
 However, they are not specialists in the full range of services offered by the hospital, such as surgery or paediatrics (children’s care).
 If you do need specialist advice, the Emergency Department will arrange for someone to see you – but it may take time.
 For instance, a surgeon may be performing an operation.

 Emergency department doctors and nurses are also not specialists in illnesses such as urinary tract infections, COPD or diabetes.

 Patients are advised to talk to their own GPs to gain specialist advice, treatment and the support they need for such conditions.

 It is difficult to get an appointment with your GP quickly so it is better to go straight to the Emergency Department

 False.
 You should always see your GP wherever possible.
 GP practices across Kent and Medway have made huge efforts to improve access for patients.
 GPs in many practices will phone you back to discuss your problem with you and offer advice.